SOUTHAMPTON — In their final Group K game, all Southampton needed was a win or a 0-0 draw to advance to the UEFA Europa League knockout stage.

 Sims had a header saved by Goresh but on the break the Israeli champions always looked dangerous.

 At the other end Nathan Redmond forced Goresh into a fine diving save but from the resulting corner Austin headed wide at the back post and is he fell he injured himself.
-The English striker was in agony in the floor as it looked like he dislocated his shoulder.
+The English striker was in agony in the floor as it looked like he dislocated his shoulder and was replaced.

 With the Israeli side taking more risks as the game wore on, Saints continued to get chances on the break with substitute Dusan Tadic having a goalbound shot headed off the line.